Introduction

 .
 Scroll down the list of languages to find French and click on the

 We now have to publish the languages.
-So in the
+So go to

 section, this time click on